-- Sugar cane - Made resistant to certain pesticides.
+- Sugarbeets - Processed foods containing sugar, unless specified as Cane sugar, may contain sugar from GM sugar beets.
 A large percentage of sweeteners used in processed food actually comes from corn, not sugar cane or beets.
 Products labeled with sugar may contain as much as 80% GM sugar beet sugar.

 - Sweet corn - approved only for use in animal feed thousands of tons have been found in human food supply.
 Recently Monsanto, a biotechnology food producer, said that about half of the USA's sweetcorn acreage has been planted with genetically modified seed this year.